sparanoid/chinese-copywriting-guidelines/README.en.md

 ## Nouns

-### Capitalize properly
+### Use proper upper/lower cases for specialized terms

-Capitalization is a matter of English, which is beyond the scope of this wiki.
-Here we exemplify some typical scenarios.
+The relative usage of upper/lower cases belongs to the realm of English orthography, and it is out of the scope of this wiki.
+Only some common bad usages are hereby briefly discussed.

 Good: